b-n/awt/docs/design_notes.md

 Reporting on each metric is possible as soon as specific events happen - specifically, time to answer/abandon metrics are available as soon as a request is connected/abandoned, however the value does not change when the connection is finished.

+## Traits

+### TimedQueue

+The simulation requires certain things to happen at certain times, and this applies for both servers and for requests.
+As such, it'd be nice to wrap this shared logic in some kind of timedqueue trait.

+A TimedQueue:

+- Holds a list of elements that implement `Tickable` which returns a type which implements Ord
+- Implements a `tick` function which releases the elements into a buffer

+Since elements would need to implement `Ord`, this could be backed by a BinaryHeap.

+Methods:

+- `push(T)` - pushes owned element T
+- `tick(U)` - finds all elements in timed queue which at >= the value U and releases to the internal buffer
+- `buffer()` - get access to underlying buffered elements, transfers ownership to caller
+- `drain()` - release all remaining elements to the buffer